Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Introduction

 \subsection{The challenge}

-All proofs of the classical cases $k \in \{1 , n-1\}$ commence by associating to $K$ a (convex) body $L_k(K)$ in $\R^n$ which encodes the function $G_{n,k} \ni F \mapsto |P_F K|$.
-In these cases, this is easy to do: by identifying $G_{n,k}$ with $\RP^{n-1}$, extending the function homogeneously to $\R^n$, and considering its level set, one obtains (up to normalization) the polar body ($k=1$) and polar projection body ($k=n-1$) of $K$.
+All proofs of the rank-one classical cases $k \in \{1 , n-1\}$ commence by associating to $K$ a (convex) body $L_k(K)$ in $\R^n$ which encodes the function $G_{n,k} \ni F \mapsto |P_F K|$.
+In these cases, this is easy to do: by naturally identifying $G_{n,k}$ with real projective space $\RP^{n-1}$, extending the function homogeneously to $\R^n$, and considering its level set, one obtains the polar body ($k=1$) and polar projection body ($k=n-1$) of $K$.
 In particular, the volume of $L_k(K)$ coincides with $\Phi^{-n}_k(K)$, and the fact that $L_k(K)$ resides in a linear space makes it convenient for checking the effect of Steiner symmetrization of $K$ on $|L_k(K)|$.
-For other values of $k$, it is not at all clear what is the right body $L_k(K)$ to associate with the function $G_{n,k} \ni F \mapsto |P_F K|$, and more importantly, in which space it should reside, as the standard ways of mapping a linear space (such as $(\R^n)^k$) onto the cone over $G_{n,k}$ are highly non-injective.
+For other values of $k$, it is not at all clear what is the right body $L_k(K)$ to associate with the function $G_{n,k} \ni F \mapsto |P_F K|$, and more importantly, in which space it should reside, as the standard ways of mapping a linear space (such as $(\R^n)^k$) onto the cone over $G_{n,k}$ are either highly non-linear or highly non-injective.

-Our proof utilizes a new body which we call the \emph{Projection Rolodex} of $K$.
+Our proof utilizes a new body which we introduce, called the \emph{Projection Rolodex} of $K$.
 It does not reside in a linear space, but rather (as perhaps its name suggests) in a vector bundle over a lower-dimensional Grassmannian.
-Another difference with the classical cases, where the body $L_k(K)$ depends on $K$ alone, is that the Rolodex $L_{k,u}(K)$ also depends on the direction $u \in \S^{n-1}$ in which we perform the Steiner symmetrization.
-The price we pay is that it is not the usual Haar measure of $L_{k,u}(K)$ which is related to $\Phi^{-n}_k(K)$, but rather some auxiliary measure $\mu_{u}$ which we introduce.
-We thus replace the order of quantifiers compared to the classical proofs: we first select a direction $u$, only then define the Rolodex $L_{k,u}(K)$, and now our task is to verify that $\mu_u(L_{k,u}(K)) \leq \mu_u(L_{k,u}(S_u K))$.
-The remaining challenge is then to analyze how Steiner symmetrization affects $|P_F K|$ for $F \in G_{n,k}$, and so we embark on a systematic study of the latter in Section \ref{sec:main} (in fact, for general shadow systems).
+Another crucial difference with the classical cases, where the body $L_k(K)$ depends on $K$ alone, is that the construction of the Projection Rolodex $L_{k,u}(K)$ also depends on the direction $u \in \S^{n-1}$ in which we perform the Steiner symmetrization; this is in stark contrast to the rank-one cases, where a single global body $L_k(K)$ may be used for all directions simultaneously.
+It turns out that it is not the usual Haar measure of $L_{k,u}(K)$ which is related to $\Phi^{-n}_k(K)$, but rather some auxiliary measure $\mu_{u}$, also depending on $u$, which we introduce.
+We thus replace the order of quantifiers compared to the classical proofs: we first select a direction $u$, only then define the Projection Rolodex $L_{k,u}(K)$, and now our task is to verify that $\mu_{k,u}(L_{k,u}(K)) \leq \mu_{k,u}(L_{k,u}(S_u K))$.
+Having aligned everything with the symmetrization direction $u$, the remaining challenge is then to analyze how Steiner symmetrization affects $|P_F K|$ for $F \in G_{n,k}$, and so we embark on a systematic study of the latter in Section \ref{sec:main} (in fact, for general shadow systems).

 The above scheme allows us to prove Theorems \ref{thm:main}, \ref{thm:intro-Steiner} and \ref{thm:intro-local} simultaneously for all values of $k$ in a single unified framework, revealing a surprising connection between the Blaschke--Santal\'o inequality and Petty's projection inequality.
 From this point of view, Petty's inequality may be interpreted as an integrated form of a generalized Blaschke--Santal\'o inequality for a new family of polar-bodies associated with a given convex body $K$, encoded by the Projection Rolodex.
 We do not know whether the Blaschke--Santal\'o inequality may dually be interpreted as a generalized Petty projection inequality.
 However, in Subsection \ref{subsec:Petty} we obtain a new extremely simple proof of Petty's projection inequality, which reveals a deeper duality with the Blaschke--Santal\'o inequality.